 This requires a $750 payment which isn’t cheap!

-Thankfully, this is only a that you have to pay once.
+Thankfully, this is only a filing fee that you have to pay once.

 This is more involved and may require the help of a formation service or lawyer.

-Once your is formed, there are annual deadlines that need to be met.
+Once your LLC is formed, there are annual deadlines that need to be met.

 Make sure you familiarize yourself with these deadlines and add them to your calendar so that they are not missed.

-Many people choose to setup their as an because of the benefits and to the owners.
+Many people choose to setup their business as an LLC because of the tax benefits and liability protection to the owners.